Rust405/BilingualMangaDownlaoder/readme.txt

 4. Done, repeat for each volume.

-If it fails just run the script again, it will clear the download folder and restart.
+Download may still fail after several retries, the download folder will be cleared and you can try again.
+You won't have to wait as long since most downloaded images would be cached.